 Reinaknuten Hiking Trail

-A challenging climb to an incredible peak near Stavanger
+Tackle a challenging climb to this peak near Stavanger

 - Season: April-October

 - Elevation Gain: 550 meters

 Challenge yourself with a hike to Reinaknuten, the towering peak across the bay from Stavanger.
 The 5-hour round-trip hike provides incredible views of the surrounding peaks, lakes, and ocean.